Cortez-Masto joins Nevada demonstrators participating in Women’s March on Washington

 WASHINGTON — A contingent of Nevada demonstrators was joined by U.S. Sen. Catherine Cortez Masto on Saturday for the Women’s March on Washington — a rally held one day after the inauguration of President Donald Trump.

-More than 200,000 people were expected to take part in the Washington demonstration, a four-hour event to highlight the need to protect the rights of women and others.
+As many as 200,000 people had been expected to take part in the Washington demonstration, a four-hour event to highlight the need to protect the rights of women and others.
+On Saturday morning, city officials said march organizers had more than doubled their turnout estimate to 500,000 as crowds began swelling and subways into the city became clogged with participants.

 Cortez Mastos joined the Nevada marchers before the demonstration began.